Last updated 22nd May, 2025

 Whilst there are ‘averages’ or expected fees, the charges of services are down to the individual or company you choose to hire to complete your work.
 Larger companies may charge per job, whereas independent plumbers may charge at an hourly rate.
 You should enquire about pricing structures and estimated timescales before committing to get a better understanding of the prices you can expect to pay.

 The type of job being undertaken will affect the overall costing both in terms of materials and in terms of time.
 A blocked toilet that can be fixed using a plunger or toilet snake is going to cost you considerably less in time and money than having to have your home boiler replaced.
-More complex jobs that need completing generally take longer than straight-forward fixes, and this too will have an impact on the cost of repair.
+More complex jobs that need completing generally take longer than straightforward fixes, and this too will have an impact on the cost of repair.

 Accessibility also plays a role in work costings.
 Repairs that are easily accessible such as a leaky tap are going to be quicker to rectify than, for example, a burst pipe beneath floorboards.

 The distance plumber has to travel can add to the cost of a call out.
-Most plumbers operate within a certain area which will be covered in their charges – repair technicians requiring to travel further afield may charge a surplus for additional mileage.
+Most plumbers operate within a certain area which will be covered in their charges – repair technicians required to travel further afield may charge a surplus for additional mileage.

 If specialist equipment or materials are needed to repair or fix plumbing issues, like requiring drain jetting to unblock a waste pipe, additional charges and services may be required.